 The coating that is left on clothes is not ideal for all fabrics.
 Children's sleepwear is required by law to be flame-resistant.
 The coating left by dryer sheets will make pajamas and nightgowns MORE flammable.
 The coating also reduces the water-absorbancy of cotton and microfiber towels and reduces the moisture wicking action of athletic wear.

-Dryer sheets also reduce static electricity that forms in the dryer due to too many loose electrons giving clothing atoms a negative charge.
-Dryer sheets with their fabric softeners that are cationic, or positively charged, balance the electrons with ions, particles with a positive charge.
-Dryer sheets equalize the electrons to prevent static.
+Dryer sheets do reduce static electricity that forms in the dryer due to too many loose electrons giving clothing atoms a negative charge.
+Dryer sheet fabric softeners are cationic, or positively charged ions., Dryer sheets equalize the electrons and ions to prevent static.

 While fragrance is not required to soften clothes or reduce static electricity, most manufacturers add scent that some users enjoy.